Income scheme for law firm breaches Part IVA

 - Whether the application of section 63 is limited to commercial transactions.

-The Court held that section 63 applies equally to commercial transactions and family transactions.
+The Tribunal held that section 63 applies equally to commercial transactions and family transactions.

 - Whether the transfer of the Property was produced and effected under and in accordance with the will, thereby attracting the application of section 63(1)(a) of the Duties Act and a concessional duty amount of $50.